ForestMars/Zorobot/domain/scheduler/intents/general.md

 - ruok
 - r u ok
 - are you okay
+- hows it going
+- hows it goin
+- how's it going
+- How's it going?
+- how have you been
+- how have you been doing
+- how has everying been going
+- hi zoro how are you

 ## intent:fine_ask
 - I am good, how are you doing?